 Overview: In 2009, American snowboarding champion Kevin Pearce was enjoying the most successful competitive season of his career, winning several events and challenging the dominance of his friend-turned-rival, the legendary Shaun White.
+And he does it all in a fine looking snowboarding jacket, if that’s something that appeals to you.
 But on Dec.
 31, while riding the slopes of Park City, Utah in final training for the 2010 Winter Olympics, he suffered a traumatic brain injury that left him in a coma, followed by a long road of adjusting to what would be a lifelong disability.
 Directed by two-time Oscar nominee Lucy Walker, THE CRASH REEL is an exhilarating ride through the world of Pearce, whose story underscores the high stakes for extreme sports stars.
 The film was an official selection of the 2013 Sundance Film Festival and won the Audience Award at South By Southwest Film Festival.

 Expectations: When the first initial blurbs came out for the documentaries to be presented in this summer series I quickly prioritized them according to my interests.
 This week’s offering did not rank very high.
 Usually when I know nothing, or next to it, about a subject matter I usually gravitate to it as I always want to learn something new.
 When I saw extreme snowboarding however I wasn’t excited.
 THE CRASH REEL ended up low on the list.

 Now as the viewing of it approaches I have given notice to its press release and realized that I was misinformed of this work’s real focus.
 It takes place in the realm of snowboarding but is not about the sport, or the lifestyle of the athletes as seen through the talents of and life of Kevin Pearce.
 It is about, as the Overview indicates, the abrupt interrupt of young Mr. Pearce’s life because of the sport.